LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 ##### void

 The next word, `void`, tells the Java compiler that the method `main` will not return a value.
 This is roughly analogous to omitting the return statement in a Python method.
 The method will run to completion and exit but will not return a value that you might use in an assignment statement.
 As we look at other examples we will see that every Java function must tell the compiler what kind of an object it will return.
 This is in keeping with the rule that says everything in Java must have a type.
-In this case we use the special type called `void` which means no type.
+In this case we use the special type called `void` which means nothing will be returned.

 ##### main